eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 The architecture also includes support for source directories, source archives, and module documentation directories.

+### Developing modules in Ceylon IDE

+To get started with modules in Ceylon IDE, go to `Help > Cheat Sheets...`, open the `Ceylon` item, and run the `Introduction to Ceylon Modules` cheat sheet, which will guide you step-by-step through the process of creating a module, defining its dependencies, and exporting it to a module repository.

 ### Examples: Compiling against a local or remote repository

 Let's suppose you are are writing `net.example.foo`.
 Your project